Should Authors Start A Podcast?

 Hosting sites like Buzzsprout have a 90 day free option before you have to upgrade to a paid account.
 PodBean also has a temporary free option, but then you have to upgrade to a paid option to continue using their service.

 Places like YouTube often have podcasters upload their episodes there with a simple stationary image to serve as the 'video' aspect of the upload.
-YouTube is free and might be an option to some who want to start sharing episodes on a trial basis.
+YouTube is free and might be an option to start sharing episodes on a trial basis.

 For those using WordPress, hosting sites like Blubrry or Castos might be the best option as they work best with WordPress websites.
 Both require paid accounts after a free trial and some limit upload amounts, so take note of the space they provide first!